 There were plenty of flashes of that player during his short stint at Duke.
 Reddish, at times, seemed to will the ball into the basket, while his shooting stroke appeared to be as good as advertised.
-He had a knack for performing in the clutch, with multiple shots to win or tie the game for Duke, or keep them in it down the stretch when the others started to fade.
+He had a knack for performing in the clutch, with multiple shots to tie the game or win it for Duke, or keep them in it down the stretch when the others started to fade.
 The wing managed double-digit points in 23 games, 15 of which he posted 15 or more points (with 20 or more points in eight of those).
 Reddish managed 18 multi-steal performances and recorded a block or more in 16 games as well.

 Wrap all of that up with his plus-defensive ability, and Reddish could very well prove the type of player that could do a little bit of everything for an NBA squad.
 But he can bring more than that, not only on the court, but off the court as well.

 While some may perceive his passiveness alongside Barrett and Williamson as a negative, a lack of “mamba-mentality” or killer instinct that many teams hope for in their top draft picks, Reddish could (and probably should) just as easily be applauded for his willingness to share the ball and step into an ancillary role on a team loaded with talent.
-As we saw this season with the Boston Celtics, who were projected by many to go challenge the Golden State Warriors for the Larry O’Brien trophy but flamed out against the Milwaukee Bucks after a season fraught with discontent, that can be hard to do on the biggest stage.
+As we saw this season with the Boston Celtics, a team that was projected by many to go challenge the Golden State Warriors for the Larry O’Brien trophy, but flamed out against the Milwaukee Bucks after a season fraught with discontent, that can be hard to do on the biggest stage.

 And, while he is the quiet type, Reddish made it a point to say that evaluators shouldn’t confuse that for laziness or lack of effort.